alejandrosame/nixpkgs/nixos/doc/manual/release-notes/rl-2311/sections/incompatibilities/networking_networkmanager_firewallbackend.md

-- `networking.networkmanager.firewallBackend` was removed as NixOS is now using iptables-nftables-compat even when using iptables, therefore Networkmanager now uses the nftables backend unconditionally.
+- `networking.networkmanager.firewallBackend` was removed as NixOS is now using iptables-nftables-compat even when using iptables, therefore Networkmanager uses the nftables backend unconditionally now.